zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/tourism-information-and-services-hub/overview.md

 <iframe src="https://www.youtube.com/embed/6KOMO8dE3K0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-### Key Features

-TIH offers a range of features including:

-- Content library for marketing needs and plug-and-play travel software services
-- Over 100 information and content Application Programme Interfaces (APIs) for websites or apps to use

-Refer to [Features](/products/categories/data-and-apis/tourism-information-and-services-hub/features){:target="_blank"} for more details.

-(Data accurate as of 30 September 2022.)

 ### Key Benefits

 TIH provides key benefits for partners in the tourism industry, including: